csuhta/inquisition-perks/readme.txt

 You should tell Lord Berand to return home, so that he becomes a Connections agent.
 The alternative is Forces, which you will spending a lot of points in anyway.
-This conversation choice is counter-inutative, because the Forces option on the wheel will mention joining the Inquisition, but you have to pick the choice that feels like a rejection to get Connections.
+This conversation choice is counterintuitive, because the Forces option on the wheel will mention joining the Inquisition, but you have to pick the choice that feels like a rejection to get Connections.